 The principal basis used to measure the Company's exposure to credit risk is the SCR.
-QRT S.25.01 (Appendix F.1.7) shows that the Company's undiversified SCR for credit risk is £3,510 thousand (2017: £3,633 thousand).
+QRT S.25.01 (Appendix F.1.7) shows that the Company's undiversified SCR for credit risk is £2,426 thousand (2018: £3,510 thousand).
 Counterparty risk relates to the risk associated with reinsurers and insurance debtors.
-The Company is additionally exposed to the credit risk associated with Government Bonds included in the market risk SCR reported in the QRT as described in section C2.1.
+The Company is additionally exposed to the credit risk associated with UK Government Bonds included in the market risk SCR reported in the QRT as described in section C2.1.
 There has been no material change in the Company's counterparty risk exposure over the reporting period.

-The following metrics are also used when measuring and assessing its credit risk exposure and to support risk management actions and investment decisions as part of the monitoring undertaken within the wider UK&I GI framework:
+The following metrics are also used when measuring and assessing its credit risk exposure and to support risk management actions and investment decisions: